Four lifestyle factors are proven to determine your posture, weight, overall health, and the ability to feel joy often.

-This is why it’s important to understand the unique needs of your own body instead of always relying on formulas based on nutritional averages for the general population.
+This is why it’s essential to understand the unique needs of your own body instead of always relying on formulas based on nutritional averages for the general population.

 Medical scientists are concerned that today’s children in the US might be the first generation expected to live shorter lifespans than previous generations.

-Autoimmune diseases – such as Alzheimer’s, MS, osteoporosis, and diabetes – have become the third leading cause of death behind heart disease and cancer.
-The CDC reports that 100 million Americans now have diabetes or pre-diabetes.
+Autoimmune diseases – such as Alzheimer’s, MS, osteoporosis, and diabetes (Type 1) – have become the third leading cause of death behind heart disease and cancer.

-Autoimmune often begins with weakness – which then effects posture.
-Other symptoms are weight gain, brain fog, mood problems, skin irritations, and yet, it can sometimes take decades for a distinct diagnosis to arise.
+Autoimmune often begins with weakness – which then affects posture.
+Other symptoms are weight gain, brain fog, mood problems, and skin irritations, yet it can sometimes take decades for a distinct diagnosis to arise.

-The good news is that many autoimmune conditions can be reversed through a series of lifestyle upgrades.
+The good news is that many autoimmune conditions can be reversed through lifestyle upgrades.

-For example, many who remove sugar, grains, and dairy from their daily diet experience a dramatic improvement of symptoms.
+For example, those who remove sugar, grains, and dairy from their daily diet often experience a dramatic improvement in symptoms.

 Health advocate Chris Kresser reports that 1 in 2 Americans has a chronic disease.

 “Our only hope,” explains Kresser, “is to figure out a way to reverse disease instead of just suppressing symptoms.
-We know now that 85% of the risk of disease comes down to environmental or behavioral factors.
+We know now that 85% of the disease risk comes down to environmental or behavioral factors.
 That means only 15% of disease risk is genetically driven.”

 “Human beings evolved in an environment of food scarcity,” states Kessler.
-“We are hard-wired to seek out foods that are calorie-dense, and to seek out ‘rewarding’ foods that make you want to keep eating that food.
-Stocking up on calories would allow us to survive a period of famine in our ancestral environment, but set us up for failure in this modern era.”
+“We are hard-wired to seek out calorie-dense foods and ‘rewarding‘ foods that make you want to keep eating that food.
+Stocking up on calories would allow us to survive a period of famine in our ancestral environment but set us up for failure in this modern era.”

 Consumption of products the body finds irritating can create inflammation – a scenario in which a body becomes hyper-vigilant and starts attacking healthy tissues mistakenly.
 This can create fatigue, which then increases the chances of weak posture.

-An anti-inflammatory diet is a strategic course of daily eating that reduces ingestion of irritating foods.
+An anti-inflammatory diet is a strategic course of daily eating that reduces the ingestion of irritating foods.

-For example, in an ideal era, gluten is a protein that would typically be tolerable for most people – but because modern lifestyles are problematic for the human body overall, many have compromised immune systems and consequently, gluten is becoming a further irritant to many.
+For example, in an ideal era, gluten is a protein that would typically be tolerable for most people – but because modern lifestyles are problematic for the human body overall, many have compromised immune systems.
+Consequently, gluten is becoming a further irritant to many.

 Additionally, grains and flours contain lectins – the irritants plants create to discourage insects and other predators – that can antagonize an intestine’s lining and microbiome in bodies with an already fatigued immune system.